H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 > [!WARNING]
 > Some features might not work as expected when running this repo on certain cloud providers.
 For example, the `Rich Presence TUIs` feature requires a [`tty`](https://en.wikipedia.org/wiki/Tty_(Unix)).
 > The reason why some features might not work as expected after implementation is because this repo is designed to be `top-level` and follow the `Unix philosophy`.
 Plus, most of the `Go code` in this repo follows many `best practices` and idioms from `Effective Go`.

+> [!TIP]
+> Due to the large codebase of this repository, which includes many sub-packages such as helper functions (lazy splitting into another repository), consider implementing your own or an alternative `main` Go mechanism ([`follow best practices here`](https://go.dev/doc/modules/layout)).
+This can be used across multiple containers in a single deployment for infrastructure purposes.
+Personally, I have created many such mechanisms for running in [`Kubernetes (k8s)`](https://kubernetes.io/) based on this starter repository.

 ## TODO Features